This information explains the process of being discharged from your hospital stay at Memorial Sloan Kettering (MSK).

 What is discharge planning?

-Discharge planning is the process by which your healthcare team gets you ready to leave the hospital.
-Your team looks at what care you will need after you leave.
+Discharge planning is the process of getting you ready to leave the hospital.
+Your healthcare team looks at what care you will need after you leave.
 Leaving the hospital doesn’t mean that you’re completely well.
 It means that your doctor thinks that you don’t need to be in a hospital.

 Your discharge plan may include going to: